Car Revving On Its Own While Driving Or Stationary? Here’s Why

 At certain times, this is beneficial, but when it happens under usual driving conditions, it’ll make the engine gain RPMs.

-If a sudden surge of air and oxygen is the problem, the fault could lie with any of the following.
+If an abrupt surge of air and oxygen is the problem, the fault could lie with any of the following.

 Throttle Body And Throttle Plate/Valve

 Locate the throttle body under your car’s hood.
 It’ll be just on top of the air intake manifold.
-Don’t shy away from using the internet or vehicle manuals to locate this part.
+Don’t hesitate to use the internet or vehicle manuals to locate this part.

 Dirt could be holding the plate open when it should be closed.
 The butterfly plate could also have become somewhat rigid.
 Use parts cleaner and rags to clean all around this plate.
-You won’t break it, but don’t be excessively aggressive.
+You won’t break it, but don’t be overly forceful.

 Put it back on the car, secure it in place.
 Prior to connecting all the tubes, start the motor.
 Does the issue persist?
 Or has it been resolved?